How To Become A Genius- The Polgár Experiment

 - If you want to become a better student, pride yourself on having a growth mindset and talk to your educators after every class about your flaws.

-If you want to change, change your story about yourself first.
+If you want to change, change the story about yourself first.

-A high-quality identity like the one from the Polgár’s (future chess champion) is a promise from the pedagogue to the student that states: If you follow the code of conduct that I’m proposing things are going to get better for you.
+A high-quality identity, like the one from the Polgár’s (future chess champion), is a promise from the pedagogue to the student that states: If you follow the code of conduct that I am proposing, things are going to get better for you.

 This was a question Frankl often asked his depressed patients right away.

-He did so of course not because he wanted to promote suicidal thoughts, but because he wanted to find out what exactly it is, that makes life worth living for the patient.
+He did so, of course, not because he wanted to promote suicidal thoughts, but because he wanted to find out what exactly it was, that makes life worth living for the patient.